 Today I will be purchasing a Raspberry Pi.
 And my reasons for doing so more-so on the ultra-light PC side of things versus the "build my own robot to destroy the world" type of investment.
 And just to let everyone know; I'm not going to gloat it's only $35 like half of the media outlets and advertisement campaigns say it is because that's kind of a load of crap.
 Although the GPIO ports are very handy and it's awesome seeing stuff being made to interface with it such as serial I/O and the like.
 No, for me it's the notion of keeping a server running with as little power as humanly possible keeping it going.
 In effect, The Raspberry Pi will pay for itself after a year if it can run just some of the server applications that I hope for.
 Some are easy and there are already detailed instructions for like.

 - Web-server with MySQL environment (for a backup WordPress site in case anything goes sideways with my web provider.
 Not bashing anyone on this but I've lived in the age of technology long enough to realize you can never have enough backups.)

 - Samba server (not the fastest thing in the world!
 But something that can hold patches, updates, and drivers when i'm repairing other peoples PC's)

 - TFTP server (same as the samba reasons.
-TFTP i use to PXE boot environments on my fedora core box for testing out different things on PC’s that I am repairing.)
+TFTP we use to PXE boot environments on my fedora core box for testing out different things on PC's that I am repairing.)

 And there's some stuff that I'd love to get going and really hope I can (with enough compiling and trial and error)

-And of course, there’s things I -wish- I could do with the Raspi.. but it would take me a very long time and a lot of programming skill which I simply do not have like the following.
+And of course, there are things I -wish- I could do with the Raspi.. but it would take me a very long time and a lot of programming skill which I simply do not have like the following.